gasleakdetector_web_logo

 decodeAndExecuteCommand method

-The decodeAndExecuteCommand(…) method decodes and executes command encoded by encodeSetParamCommand(…) and encodeCommand(…) methods on video filter side.
-The library provides thread-safe decodeAndExecuteCommand(…) method call.
+The decodeAndExecuteCommand(…) method decodes and executes a command encoded by the encodeSetParamCommand(…) and encodeCommand(…) methods on the video filter side.
+The library provides a thread-safe decodeAndExecuteCommand(…) method call.
 This means that the decodeAndExecuteCommand(…) method can be safely called from any thread.
 Method declaration:

 bool decodeAndExecuteCommand(uint8_t* data, int size) override;